josenymad/one-two-one-two/README.md

 # One-Two-One-Two

-This is a simple mock API build for development.
+This is a simple mock API built for development.
 It will mirror the JSON data sent in the request body.
 You can also send the status code you'd like to receive back as a URL query param so you can test successful and failed responses of your app.

 ## Installation